CatCanMeow/bulls-and-cows/README.md

 - Character Error: Every character must be number from 0 to 9
 - Repeat Error: The characters must be different to another

+Plus, you'll got some star symbol and a number at the random position for hint if you type `h` or `H` and hit Enter / return.
+It won't cost your chances.

 Or, you'll get the correct result: `<< ?A?B`.

 You only have 10 chances, if you guessed right, the congrats message will appear: